As a registered dietitian, I naturally read a lot about nutrition. And over the years, I’ve come across many vegan nutrition books.

 You see, I prefer my books to be based on sound research.
 But when it comes to nutrition books, I’m often faced with ones written by authors that prefer sensationalism over sound science.

 Some cherry-pick research studies and only present a select few to make their stance sound stronger than it truly is.

 Others explain the science behind their claims in an unnecessarily complicated ways to sound like more of an expert than they truly are.

-And a few authors go as far as to suggest that their approach to nutrition is the only true way to the And I’m not a fan of this at all.
+And a few authors go as far as to suggest that their approach to nutrition is the only true way to go, which I’m definitely not a fan of at all.

 But over the years, I’ve come across a handful of vegan nutrition books that focus on sound research and present it in simple to understand terms.

-These are books I can definitely recommend to other vegan and plant-curious mamas.
-And in this article, I’ll be sharing four of my favorites.
+These are the types of books that I can definitely recommend to other vegan and plant-curious mamas.
+In this article, I’ll be sharing four of my favorites.

-As always, if you prefer to watch rather than read, simply click on the video below!
+As always, if you prefer to watch rather than read, simply click on the video above for a visual summary!

 How to Pick the Best Vegan Books

 Before we get started, I’d like to point out that all of the books I’m about to mention have a few things in common.